Bridge Simulation and Metric Estimation on Lie Groups and Homogeneous Spaces: Introduction

+We present simulation schemes on Lie groups and homogeneous spaces with application to parameter estimation.
+We outline the necessary theoretical background for the construction of bridge simulation on Lie groups and homogeneous spaces before demonstrating how the simulation scheme leads to estimates of means and underlying metric structure using maximum likelihood estimation on certain Lie groups and homogeneous spaces.
+The paper builds on and significantly extends the conference paper \cite{jensen_simulation_2021} that introduced bridge simulation in the Lie group setting.

 The paper is organized as follows.
-In \refsec{sec: Notation and Background}, we describe some background theory of Lie groups, Brownian motions, and Brownian bridges in Riemannian manifolds. \refsec{sec: simulation of bridges on Lie groups} presents the theory and results of bridge sampling in Lie groups, while \refsec{sec:simulation of bridges on Lie groups and Homogeneous spaces} introduce bridge sampling on various homogeneous spaces.
-Numerical experiments on certain Lie groups and homogeneous spaces are presented in \ref{sec: numerical experiments}. \refsec{sec: importance sampling and metric estimation} shows in practice the simulation scheme in the Lie group $\SO(3)$.
-A Brownian motion on any nice smooth manifold is intimately connected with its endowed metric through its covariance structure (see \refsec{sec: brownian motion}).
-Sampling data points from a Brownian motion with unknown covariance, an estimate of the underlying unknown metric is obtained by means of importance sampling.
-In \refsec{sec: density estimation on s2}, estimates for the heat kernel are visualized on the two-sphere $\mathbb S^2$ considered as the homogeneous space $\SO(3)/\SO(2)$.
-The estimate on $\mathbb S^2$ is compared to the exact heat kernel on $\mathbb S^2$ in case of a bi-invariant metric.
+In \refsec{sec: Notation and Background}, we describe the relevant background theory of Lie groups, Brownian motions, and Brownian bridges in Riemannian manifolds. \refsec{sec: simulation of bridges on Lie groups} presents the theory and results of bridge sampling in Lie groups, while \refsec{sec:simulation of bridges on Lie groups and Homogeneous spaces} introduces bridge sampling on various homogeneous spaces.
+Numerical experiments on certain Lie groups and homogeneous spaces are presented in \ref{sec: numerical experiments}.

-\section{Notation and Background}
+\section{Notation and background}

-We briefly describe the basics of simulating conditioned diffusion in $\R^n$ as was developed in \cite{delyon_simulation_2006}, before reviewing some theory on conditioned diffusion on Riemannian manifolds.
+We here briefly describe simulating conditioned diffusions in $\R^n$ as developed in \cite{delyon_simulation_2006} before reviewing the theory on conditioned diffusion on Riemannian manifolds.